There can be a hidden loft area in a roof of a property that may or may not be part of the apartment flat directly underneath it.

 Get to the Bottom of It

-Even if this isn’t spotted, don’t try and get away with it.
+Whatever your role or query is, go with your instinct to look further into this and not just pass aisde.
 Dig deeper, ask questions, and clarify this sort of detail.
 All parties are otherwise open to this coming back to bite if not.

 1. Clarify What Practically Exists